aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/07-create-team-dev-environments.md

   * `Foundation - Dev`
 8. Select **`Assign users`**.
 9. Select **`Groups`**.
-10. Select the checkbox next to the group `acme-cloud-admin` or similar.
+10. Select the checkbox next to the group `example-cloud-admin` or similar.
 11. Select **`Next: Permission sets`**.
 12. Select the checkbox next to **`AWSAdministratorAccess`**.
 13. Select **`Finish`**.